 March 2, 2018 is the start of the Hindu “festival of colors” known as Holi.
-The triumph of good over evil is celebrated by lighting bonfires on the evening before, and then gathering to throw brightly colored powder at each other in a spirit of love and happiness.
+The theme of this tradition is the triumph of good over evil.
+The holiday is celebrated by lighting bonfires on the evening before and then gathering the next day to throw brightly colored powder at each other in a spirit of love and happiness.

-Hindu tradition explains that the lighting of the bonfires represents the death of Holika, the evil sister of Prahlada.
-Holika’s father was angry and jealous that his son Prahlada was filled with peace as he worshiped the Hindu god Vishnu, and he plotted to kill Prahlada.
+According to HinduismToday.com, the lighting of the bonfires represents the death of Holika, the evil sister of Prahlada.
+Holika’s father was angry and jealous that his son Prahlada was filled with peace as he worshiped the Hindu god Vishnu, and he plotted to kill him.
 He instructed Holika to lure her brother onto a pyre where he would light a fire that her magic shawl would protect her from while Prahlada would be killed.
-When the fire was lit, Vishnu intervened and caused the magic shawl to fly from Holika’s shoulders onto Prahlada, protecting him while the evil Holika was burned away.
+When the fire was lit, the god Vishnu intervened, causing the magic shawl to fly from Holika’s shoulders onto Prahlada, protecting him while the evil Holika was burned away.

 The festive colors of Holi have a basis in Hindu mythology as well.
-The god Vishnu is often represented in the human world by Krishna, an indigo-colored boy playing a flute.
+The god Vishnu is believed to be embodied by Krishna, an indigo-colored boy playing a flute.
 Krishna was said to be so in love with Radha, the fair-skinned Hindu goddess, that he playfully sprinkled her with colored spices to make her look like him.

 The history of Islam begins with the story of Muhammad ibn Abdullah, believed to be the last and most recent prophet chosen to receive God’s message to humanity.

 According to Muslim tradition, Muhammad often prayed alone in the hills near the city of Mecca.
 One day, the angel Gabriel appeared to him and recited the first of many revelations about the one true God, Allah.